FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

-# Video Intro Script ## Hackathon Project to Make a Privacy day Campaign for Jan 28 2016
+# Video Intro Script

 Hi My name is Mark Lizar
 - Createing a project for MIT Media Labs Future of Commerce - Hackathon and Un-COnference.
-- when I heard about this - I thought of what can be the most distruptive.-
+- when I heard about this - I thought of what can be the most distruptive for commerce.-

-## Point 1: Came up with -  "Consent for Future Commerce" as the Project Name
+## Point 1: Came up with -  "Consent for Commerce" as the Project Name

-- Personal data  is the rocket fuel for the Future of Commerce but today is not usable  due to lack of privacy and   individual control.

-A new deal on data is needed so that people can share data on their own terms.
+- Personal data  is the rocket fuel for the Future of Commerce but consent is not usable  So how do we create a new deal on data  so that people can share data on their own terms.

-## Point 2:  Lets Create a button that providse consent and can also take it away globally and lets  launch it on the annual privacy day - Jan 28
+## Point 2:  Lets create a Global consent button people can use  to provide or take away consent for the use of my data for commerce.
--  leveraging existing laws requiring consent for personal data around the world.

 ## We setup some session to create this project
 - Panel on Friday night at Fab Lab in London - 5:30 - 8